shameedjob/phonenv/README.md

 # Phonenv

-Phonenv is a Python library for dealing with word pluralization.
+Phonenv is a Python library for locating phoneme enevironments
 ## Input File
 Input files should be a list of words with each entry having its own line.